khuy121213/odin-recipes/README.md

-This is the recipe project for Thee Odin Project's Foundations cirriculum i shall edit this later
+This is the recipe project for The Odin Project's Foundations cirriculum i shall edit this later